Code-Institute-Submissions/redesigned-octo-engine/README.md

   * Example acceptance criteria:
     * The 'The Monkees' page is shown

+### Home page User Stories

+* As a user I want to see a video icon on the 'Home' page.

+  * Example acceptance criteria:
+    * Video icon on the 'Home' page

 ### Social Footer User Stories

 * As a user I want to click on the 'FaceBook' icon and a new page/tab is opened with the FaceBook login page.